Support our work! The Inertia may earn a small commission from affiliate links in this article. Learn more about our gear review policy here.

 Beautiful woman paddle boarding on Lake Tahoe with the Aqua Bound Freedom SUP paddle

 We put each of these paddles to the test in a variety of wind, weather, and water conditions.
 We also gathered feedback from friends and family with different experience levels to help you determine the best paddle for your needs.
-Photo: Nick Bruckbauer
+Photo: Nick Bruckbauer//The Inertia

-In addition to having owned and tested all kinds of SUP paddles from high-end featherweight carbon fiber models to heavier aluminum designs, Nick has also tested nearly 30 of the best inflatable paddles boards on the market over the last five years, as well as the best life jackets for paddle boarding.
-Nick went from a self-taught beginner to a confident paddling veteran, and knows how to advise anyone from a true beginner to a true expert on the finer details of the best SUP paddles.
+In addition to having owned and tested all kinds of SUP paddles from high-end featherweight carbon fiber models to heavier aluminum designs, Nick and Rebecca have also tested nearly 30 of the best inflatable paddles boards on the market over the last five years, as well as the best life jackets for paddle boarding.
+Nick went from a self-taught beginner to a confident paddling veteran and knows how to advise anyone from a true beginner to a true expert on the finer details of the best SUP paddles.

 Paddle Length